mit-dci/utxohunt/README.md

 As we went over in class, the bitcoin ledger is built out of transactions; transactions are really all there is.
 Transactions are grouped into blocks, and blocks are linked together in a chain, giving a universally agreed upon sequence of transactions.
 Transactions have two components: inputs and outputs.
 The coins exist as unspent transaction outputs, or UTXOs.
 When outputs are spent (as inputs) they are completely consumed.

-In this lab you'll be performing many of the functions of wallet software, by identifying outputs to spend
+In this lab you'll be performing many of the functions of wallet software, by identifying outputs to spend, creating transactions, signing them, and broadcasting them to the network.
+Most wallet software does this all automatically, but this assignment is more manual so you can see how it works.

 ## Setup

 [Get go installed](https://golang.org/), either on Athena or your local linux machine.
 Mac and Windows will probably work, but are not supported (Don't ask us how to get things working on mac/win)

-TODO: Figure out submission.
-It's easier if you have a github account if you don't already have one.
-If you don't have and don't want a github account submission to a local git server is also OK.

 Once go is running and you have a $GOPATH set, get the class repo: